dipaish/databases/databaseDesign.md

 ## Intergrity Rules
 - Integrity rules are very important for a good database design.
-- RDBMS enforce entigrity rules automat
+- RDBMS enforce integrity rules automatically.

 ### Entity integrity
 - All primary key entries are unique and not null.